 Studded tires have small metal pieces embedded in the external side of the rubber.
-They used to be the number 1 option to use in the past, as they provided a better grip to the road.
+They used to be the number 1 option to use in the past, as they provided a better grip on the road.
 However, the new generation of winter tires is great at doing the job.
-New materials have been included, as silica, that allows a deeper crease, increasing the grip.
+New materials have been included, such as silica, that allows a deeper crease, increasing the grip.

 Studded tires are not mandatory in Iceland, only winter tires are.
 You can, of course, run the studded ones during the prescribed period, however, not every company offers them in their rentals.
 That is not something you should expect or demand.

-The bottom line is, just make sure your vehicle does come with winter tires fitted, that they are inflated properly.
+The bottom line is, just make sure your vehicle does come with winter tires fitted, and that they are inflated properly.

 The first and most important rule of winter driving in Iceland is to slow down.
-The normal speed limits in Iceland are 50km/h in urban areas, 90km/h on paved roads, and 80km/h on gravel.
+The normal speed limits in Iceland are 50km/h in urban areas, 90km/h on paved roads and 80km/h on gravel.
 But this assumes that you are in good weather with good visibility.

 In the winter months, weather conditions can change very rapidly and strong wind gusts are common.
 The last thing you want to be doing is driving on a road with no guardrails, the road is slippery from packed snow or ice, you’re doing the summer speed limit when a strong wind gust slams into your vehicle from the side.
 This, my friend, is a receipt for disaster!